-The Song of Solomon (also called the Song of Songs) has a controversial history.
-Its sensual themes have been interpreted as both scriptural pornography and inspired allegory.
+The Song of Solomon in the Old Testament (also called the Song of Songs) has a controversial history.
+Its sensual themes have been interpreted as both scriptural pornography and inspired allegory by Latter-day Saint leaders.
+In this interview, BYU’s Dana Pike talks more about the book’s reception within the Church of Jesus Christ of Latter-day Saint.

 What is the Song of Solomon?